-When clients and their family members call, it's normally the worst day of their life.
-Our Charlotte criminal defense lawyers want to help people get through those times with a loving heart, and with patience and understanding.
+When clients and their family members call our law firm, it's normally the worst day of their life.
+Our Charlotte criminal defense lawyers want to help people get through these times with a loving heart, and with patience and understanding.

 Have you or a loved one recently been arrested for a crime in North Carolina or South Carolina?
 If so, you need a criminal defense lawyer who cares about protecting your rights.
 John Landreth is the sole attorney at Powers Landreth PLLC licensed to practice law in the State of South Carolina.
 When you've been accused of a crime, you need to know where to turn.
 When you contact Powers Landreth PLLC, you know that we'll work hard on your behalf from the moment you contact our firm.